 Formulas That Cater to Your Baby's Needs

-You've gone down your checklist and made the switch to organic formula; now, you need to narrow it down to a brand that you're comfortable with.
-Some of the best organic formulas in today's market are European-based because they are held at a higher quality standard than their U.S counterparts.
+You've gone down your checklist and switched to organic formula; now, you need to narrow it down to a brand you're comfortable with.
+Some of the best organic formulas in today's market are European-based because they are held to a higher quality standard than their U.S. counterparts.

 Babies Who Strain to Pass Gas

-If your baby is clenching their fist and bending their legs up to their tummy, they may be having trouble passing the gas.
+If your baby is clenching their fist and bending their legs up to their tummy, they may have trouble passing the gas.
 HiPP organic baby formulas are great to ease their trouble.

 Most contain prebiotics and probiotics that promote healthy gut flora to help break up the gas and ease it out.
 HiPP has a range of special formulas for babies with digestive issues.
-HiPP Comfort all stages helps with gassiness, lactose-related colic, and constipation while fulfilling the nutritional requirements of your baby.
-Through its special formulation, HiPP Comfort formula can loosen the baby's stool and regulates bowel movements.
-While HiPP Comfort does contain easy-to-process lactose as a carbohydrate source, it contains substantially less lactose than in other HiPP formulations.
-The milk protein contained in HiPP Comfort German formula is partially hydrolyzed, making the protein structures smaller, more similar in size to human breast milk proteins and, thus, easier for baby’s to process.
+HiPP Comfort helps with gassiness, lactose-related colic, and constipation while fulfilling your baby's nutritional requirements.
+Through its special formulation, Comfort formula can loosen the baby's stool and regulates bowel movements.
+While HiPP Comfort contains easy-to-process lactose as a carbohydrate source, it has substantially less lactose than other HiPP formulations.
+The milk protein in this formula is partially hydrolyzed, making the protein structures smaller, more similar in size to human breast milk proteins, and, thus, easier for babies to process.